devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Batch

+- Regional service.
+Single-AZ or multi-AZ depending on compute resources (EC2 or Fargate).
 - AWS Batch enables developers, scientists, and engineers to easily and efficiently run hundreds of thousands of batch computing jobs on AWS.
 AWS Batch dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory optimized instances) based on the volume and specific resource requirements of the batch jobs submitted.
 With AWS Batch, there is no need to install and manage batch computing software or server clusters that you use to run your jobs, allowing you to focus on analyzing results and solving problems.

 ### AWS Elastic Beanstalk

+- Regional service.
+Can deploy Single-AZ or Multi-AZ.
 - AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
 - The `.ebextensions` configuration files are used to customize the software that runs on the EC2 instances of your Elastic Beanstalk environment.
 You can use `.ebextensions` configuration files to mount the EFS onto the EC2 instances.
 - It has different deployment policies: